 There’s a lot that we do to try to avoid bad, trip-interrupting experiences.
 We plan our itineraries instead of winging it, we download offline maps, and we bring some back ups of essentials.

 We also practice good safety measures (e.g. keep our valuables secured, don’t wander into dangerous situations, learn about common scams in a destination ahead of time, etc.), and generally, that has served us really well!
-None of these crazy travel stories in this post have ruined our trip.
+None of these crazy travel stories in this post have ruined our trips.

 We also try to be pretty laidback and flexible when we’re on vacation.
 Have to make a detour to the doctor’s office in Iceland?
 It’s fine, it’s fine.
 Lose a phone in Morocco?
 Don’t stress, we can make it work.
 Tent collapsed and all our clothes, pillows, sleeping bags, and gear is sopping wet?
 Just laugh and shake your head at the absurdity of it all.